mrushyendra/blackjack/README.md

-## Terminal Single Player Blackjack
+## Single Player Blackjack on the Terminal
 ---
 #### About
 Hit or Stand!
 The aim of Blackjack is to beat the Dealer's score by drawing a greater hand under 21.
 In this version of the game, the player